mseri/blog/content/posts/72-mathematics-beauty-and-the-shadow-of-ai.md

 ---
 title: "Mathematics, Beauty and the Shadow of AI"
 date: 2026-03-19T14:22:01+01:00
-tags: [mathematics, ai, beauty, philosophy]
+tags: [mathematics, ai, beauty, philosophy, truth]
 categories: ["Blog"]
-draft: true
 ---

 There is this interesting stereotype that mathematicians deal with the cold, hard truth.
 Yet, even the most technical mathematics, deep down, is highly warm and playful.